fgiorgetti/skupper-example-postgresql-attached-connector/README.md

 [kube-providers]: https://skupper.io/start/kubernetes.html
 [install-kubectl]: https://kubernetes.io/docs/tasks/tools/install-kubectl/

-The basis for the demonstration is to depict the operation of a PostgreSQL database in a private cluster, on a namespace that is not connected to the Virtual Application Network but allows the **east** namespace to expose the pods that are running on the **east-internal** namespace.
+The basis for the demonstration is to depict the operation of a PostgreSQL database in a private cloud cluster, on a namespace that is not connected to any Virtual Application Network, but allows two internal namespaces to expose the database pods into the distinct VANs they are connected with.

-With that we provide access to the database from clients resident on any cluster connected to the VAN.
+With that, we provide access to the database from clients resident on any cluster connected to these two separate VANs.

 As an example, the cluster deployment might be comprised of:

-* A private cloud cluster running on your local machine (for **east** and **east-internal** namespaces)
+* A private cloud cluster running on your local machine
-* A public cloud cluster running in a public cloud provider (for **west** namespace)
+* Two public cloud clusters running on a public cloud provider

-While the detailed steps are not included here, this demonstration can alternatively be performed with three separate namespaces on a single cluster.
+While the detailed steps are not included here, this demonstration can alternatively be performed with five separate namespaces on a single cluster.

 ## Step 1: Access your Kubernetes clusters